-Many older adults have had little training in the use of computers and the Internet and are unfamiliar with the way information on websites is organized.
-In addition, changes in working memory may affect their ability to simultaneously grasp, retain, and manage new information.
+As people age, changes in working memory may affect their ability to grasp, retain, and manage new information.
 Declines in perceptual speed can increase the time it takes to process information.
-A website with a simple design, uncluttered layout, clear labels, and short sections of information can make it easier for older adults to select content, absorb and retain what they read, and avoid information overload.
-Here are some guidelines:
+A website with a simple design, uncluttered layout, clear labels, and short sections of information can make it easier for all web users—especially older adults—to select content, absorb and remember what they read, and avoid information overload.

 Put key information first.
 The most important information should be located where people can find it most easily—at the top of the website and at the top of a web page.